gbcundall/LegalEdge/README.md

-# Ally - AI Contract Assistant
+# LegalEdge - AI Contract Assistant

 ### Solution Overview

-__Ally – AI Contract Assistant__ is a contract analysis and review tool featuring a Word plugin that uses Azure OpenAI Service for analyzing contracts, real-time Q&A, and auto-markup based on legal policies.
-It helps legal professionals converse naturally, verify clauses, identify risks, and ensure consistency in reviews, saving time and boosting efficiency.
+__LegalEdge – AI Contract Assistant__ is a contract analysis and review tool featuring a Word plugin that uses Azure OpenAI Service for analyzing contracts, real-time Q&A, and auto-markup based on legal policies.
+It helps legal professionals converse naturLegalEdge, verify clauses, identify risks, and ensure consistency in reviews, saving time and boosting efficiency.

-__Ally – AI Contract Assistant__  is an innovative solution meticulously crafted to transform the landscape of contract analysis and review for legal professionals.
+__LegalEdge – AI Contract Assistant__  is an innovative solution meticulously crafted to transform the landscape of contract analysis and review for legal professionals.
 This sophisticated tool harnesses the power of advanced artificial intelligence to streamline the intricate processes of document summarization, comprehensive contract analysis and review, legal policy compliance verification, and the application of corrections and redlining.
 By integrating seamlessly with Microsoft Word within the Office 365 suite, the plugin provides a native and intuitive user experience.

 At the heart of this plugin is the robust infrastructure of Azure, coupled with Azure AI’s cutting-edge capabilities, delivering an unparalleled end-to-end contract analysis and review solution.
 This integration not only enhances the speed and accuracy of contract processing but also ensures that legal professionals can focus on more strategic aspects of their work.

-__Ally – AI Contract Assistant__  is designed with flexibility and scalability in mind.
+__LegalEdge – AI Contract Assistant__  is designed with flexibility and scalability in mind.
 Its open-source code base allows organizations to tailor the solution to their unique requirements, offering a customizable platform that can evolve alongside changing business needs.
 Whether deployed in a local environment or within a larger cloud-based infrastructure using Docker and Azure Kubernetes Service (AKS), this plugin adapts to diverse IT architectures, ensuring optimal performance and reliability.

 By leveraging this plugin, legal professionals can significantly reduce the time spent on manual tasks, thereby increasing overall productivity and enabling a sharper focus on delivering value to clients.
 Embrace the future of legal technology with a solution that combines Microsoft’s best-of-breed offerings to redefine efficiency and efficacy in legal contract analysis and review.